leon4rd/test/README.md

-## What do you call two barracuda fish?
-A Pairacuda!
+## No matter how kind you are, German children are kinder.